orange-cloudfoundry/matomo-cf-service/README.md

      It produces a jar file which contains the whole code for the service as well as the releases of Matomo to be proposed for service instantiation.

-If you want to run unit tests for your configuration, there are three things you not to know or do:
+If you want to run unit tests for your configuration, there are three things you need to know or to do:

 1. The tests expect that you have configured your service with only one Matomo release.